 - High quality tea: Jasmine tea is the main ingredient in this recipe, so it’s important to use a good quality tea.
 See the section on Types of Jasmine Tea for more details on how to choose the best type of tea.

-- Perfectly brewed tea: Never brew Jasmine tea for longer than 3 minutes, as this can result in a bitter flavour.
+- Perfectly brewed tea: Never brew Jasmine tea for longer than 3 minutes, as this can make it taste bitter.

 - Serve immediately: Jasmine Bubble Tea will taste best as soon as it’s made, so make sure you assemble it right before serving.

-- Bubble tea straws: Tapioca pearls are too large for regular straws, so I recommend getting some reusable bubble tea straws.
+- Bubble tea straws: Tapioca pearls are too large for regular straws, so I recommend using reusable bubble tea straws.

 Frequently asked questions

 Jasmine Bubble Tea contains caffeine, as it’s made with green tea.
-However, green tea has a much lower caffeine content than coffee.
+It contains about 25 mg of caffeine per cup.
+However, it has a much lower caffeine content than coffee.

 Jasmine bubble tea is typically between 280-360 Kcal.
 The exact number can vary greatly on how much sugar syrup is used in the recipe.
 This recipe contains 280 Kcal.